 Considerations:

-- Mapping and visualization tool, not an analysis platform
+- Mapping and visualization only, not an analysis platform

 - No satellite imagery analysis capabilities